Kees van der Pijl: Transnational classes

 The study of transnational class formation was central in the work at the University of Amsterdam.
 It built on the writings of Christian Palloix, Nikos Poulantzas, Alfred Sohn-Rethel and on the materialist Cold War history in the United States (Joyce and Gabriel Kolko).
 Van der Pijl's contribution was on the transmission of American mass production to Western Europe in the Marshall Plan and the relegation of the cartelised European steel industry to the role of a supplier for the automobile industry, resulting in a first book in Dutch (1978).
 Economic statesmen involved in this process weld their different 'fractional' perspectives (heavy/light industrial, national/international trade, investment and commercial banking, etc.) into 'globale beheersconcepties' (comprehensive concepts of control, a notion coined by Ries Bode).
 A concept of control projects a presumed general interest totalising all others, under the guidance of the dominant fraction.
 In his doctoral dissertation of 1983 and the book based on it (The Making of an Atlantic Ruling Class, Verso 1984, reprinted with a new preface 2012), Van der Pijl applied this to the evolution of transatlantic class formation.
 In Transnational Classes and International Relations (Routledge 1998), neoliberalism is identified as the hegemonic concept of control in the closing decades of the 20th century.
 This book also analyses the managerial 'cadre', an auxiliary class of salaried functionaries with directive-educative roles.
 The cadre typically come to the fore in major crises (the 1930s, the 1970s, and again today), proposing managerial alternatives to liberalism.
-If not checked by popular mobilization, their intervention may assume authoritarian forms.
+If not checked by popular mobilisation, their intervention may assume authoritarian forms.